MicrosoftDocs/azure-docs/articles/security/azure-log-audit.md

 For customers interested in storing their audit events for longer retention periods, the Reporting API can be used to regularly pull [audit events](https://docs.microsoft.com/azure/active-directory/active-directory-reporting-audit-events) into a separate data store.

 ### 2.4 Virtual Machine logs using Azure Diagnostics
 [Azure Diagnostics](https://docs.microsoft.com/azure/azure-diagnostics) is the capability within Azure that enables the collection of diagnostic data on a deployed application.
-You can use the diagnostics extension from a number of different sources.
+You can use the diagnostics extension from several different sources.
 Currently supported are [Azure Cloud Service Web and Worker Roles](https://docs.microsoft.com/azure/cloud-services/cloud-services-choose-me),

 ![Virtual Machine logs using Azure Diagnostics](./media/azure-log-audit/azure-log-audit-fig3.png)